BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 kubectl apply -f service.yaml
 ```

-Once you have the postgres image running get the external cluster ip for the deployment using the following command
+Once you have the image running get all clusters external ip for communication with each deployed microservice using the following command
 ````
 kubectl get svc
 ````
+Use the external ip to verify the deployment is done right by going to <external-ip>/documentation

+Update the service dependency ip in the respective .<microservice-name>rc's to establish communication.

-Update the inventory management service rc file and replace the connection details
+Example: `.inventory-managementrc` file and replace the connection details
 ````
 example: